paddyw11/paiges-books/README.md

         <br><strong>Fig-07-A.  Book Detail View</strong><br><br>
         ![F07 Book Detals](documentation/media/images/features/f7-book-detail-view.png)

-    -   __Feature 8 - Author Detials__
+    -   __Feature 8 - Author Details__

         Whilst in a book detail view, the user can click one the authors name to
-        reach the author bio page which includes the author's nationalisty and a short bio description.
+        reach the author bio page which includes the author's nationality and a short bio description.

         <br><strong>Fig-08-A.  Author Detail View</strong><br><br>
         ![F08 Author Details](documentation/media/images/f8-author-details.png)

     -   __Feature 9 - Wishlist__

         When viewing a book user's can select a bookmark icon to add the respective book to their wishlist.
-For a logged in user they can see a wishlist option in the navigation links to take them to their wishlist view.
+For a logged in user, they can see a wishlist option in the navigation links to take them to their wishlist view.
 The books added to the wishlist will be retained for a user when they return to their log in.
 Users can remove the book from the wishlist by clicking the bookmark icon.
 The icon changes style when books are in, or out of the wishlist.

         <br><strong>Fig-09-A.  Book can be added to the wishlist from the book detail page.</strong><br><br>
         ![F09 Wishlist](documentation/media/images/features/f9-wishlish-out.png)